pedrorojasg/layer0-demo/README.md

 To improve performance, I decided to implement Deepfetching to PDP.
 So, I added to service-workers.ts the CSS image selectors of PDP page (.primary-image, .productthumbnail, .lazyloaded).

-Then, after do some tests I decided to remove the ".lazyloaded" selector because those images are personalized recommendations, so its can't be cached.

 I could verify how in the collection pages, the prefetch and deepfetching started working as expected.